 Reimagining Operational Risk

-ORX are inviting senior leaders from across the operational risk community to join us in a discussion about reimagining operational risk management for the digital era.
-If you are a senior risk professional – whether you work within an ORX member firm or not – read on to see how you can get involved in shaping the future of the operational risk discipline.
+In 2019 and into 2020, ORX invited senior leaders from across the operational risk community to join us in a discussion about reimagining operational risk management for the digital era.

 The digital transformation is underway

-From our global viewpoint of the nearly 100-strong ORX Membership, we see that the financial services industry is undergoing a period of rapid change.
+From our global viewpoint of the over 100-strong ORX Membership, we see that the financial services industry is undergoing a period of rapid change.

 Technological innovations, new market entrants and changing customer expectations are all challenging existing business models and upending the way firms deliver products and services to their customers.
 Across the back office too, firms are implementing new technologies, systems, data and processes in their journey towards a digital operating model.